sanger/sprint/README.md

 It accepts a getJobStatus query (for printers that support it).

 The first transfer protocol it supports is FTP.
+This now uses active mode, since passive mode is apparently impossible for our flexible compute environment to support.
+For this to work, an `--ipAddress` argument must be passed to the application at startup, so the correct IP address can be specified in FTP requests.

 The GraphiQL front end can be used to view the form of requests accepted by the service, and to send queries and print requests.